SherineAwad/ScenicPlus_modifiedGenome/README.md

 motif_id → list of (region_id, score)
 ```

-Example for your gene:
+Example for our gene:

 ```text
 motif_X → (GENE_X_custom, 0.87)
 motif_Y → (GENE_X_custom, 0.12)
 ```

-✔ Motif scores for your gene exist on disk.
+✔ Motif scores for our gene exist on disk.

 ---